noxonsu/AnySwapDashboard/README.md

 Q: is this fork of anyswap.exchange?
 A: yes

-Q: Why do you need 10 000, you don't code anything and reuse another product!
-A: "Reuse the code" is not easy, for example, this step-by-step guide on how to deploy uniswap v2 https://onout.org/uniswapFork/ dex.
-To create this guide we perform massive research of their contracts and codebase, then we release the admin tool which does all these steps "in one click".
-Such R&D takes 2 months minimum.

 Q: Is this legal?
 A: We use only open-source code published under MIT or GPL licenses which allow copying without any restrictions.